 - • Somatics is ACTIVE: because your brain controls your muscles, and muscles only learn through movement, you are the only one who can change how you feel and what your muscles are doing.
 Passive methods only confer short term benefits.

 - • It GETS TO THE ROOT of your muscle pain: your brain and the way in which it senses and controls muscles.
 You learn to re-train your brain – the command center of your muscles in order to release and relax them for improved muscle function, control and long term pain relief.

 - • Somatics teaches you to RELEASE FULL BODY PATTERNS of muscular tightness that compromises your ability to move efficiently and easily.
+The problem is never just one muscle!
 These patterns present themselves as back pain, neck/shoulder pain, TMJ, sciatica, scoliosis, leg length discrepancy and other common muscle pain conditions.

 Gentle Somatic Yoga (GSY)

 James Knight created GSY; a style of gentle & mindful corrective movement blending together

 Raise your self awareness to heal the root cause of muscular pain by re-programming your brain-to-muscle connection.
 Diminish, correct and/or ease chronic pain conditions such as lower back, poor posture, sciatica, stiff neck & shoulders, muscle spasms, arthritis, headaches & migraines, knee Injuries, TMJ, MS, fibromyalgia, scoliosis, joint pain, PTSD, and much more…

 - * unlock your body’s programmed response to stress

 * strengthen muscles

 - * enhance balance & co-ordination